electron-utils/electron-protocols/README.md

 const myModule = require(protocols.path('app://my/module.js'));
 ```

-Also, you are free to use protocol in html such as:
+Also, you are free to use protocol in html in renderer process:

 ```html
   <img src="app://my/image.png" />